 Prof. Peter Neumann – Director

-Peter Neumann is Professor of Security Studies at the Department of War Studies, King’s College London, and has served as Director of the International Centre for the Study of Radicalisation (ICSR, www.icsr.info) since its foundation in early 2008.
+Peter Neumann is Professor of Security Studies at the Department of War Studies, King’s College London, and has directed the International Centre for the Study of Radicalisation (ICSR, www.icsr.info) since its foundation in early 2008.
 He also currently serves as the OSCE Chairman’s Special Representative on Countering Violent Radicalisation, and recently published a report on his findings.